withastro/astro/examples/blog/src/pages/blog/markdown-style-guide.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "Markdown Style Guide"
-description: "Bring your markdown, we'll handle the rest"
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 publishDate: "Jul 01 2022"
-heroImage: "/assets/blog/placeholder-hero.jpg"
+heroImage: "/assets/placeholder-hero.jpg"
 ---

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings